Recent Advances in Optimal Transport for Machine Learning: Background

 \glsreset{ipm}

-\emph{Probability metrics} are functionals that compare probability distributions.
+\emph{Probability metrics} are functionals that quantify how different two probability distributions are.
 These can be either proper metrics (e.g., the Wasserstein distance) or divergences (e.g., the \gls{kl} divergence).
-They quantify how different the two distributions are.
-In probability theory, there are two prominent families of distributions metrics, \glspl{ipm}~\cite{muller1997integral} and $f-$divergences~\cite{csiszar1967information}.
-For a family of functions $\mathcal{F}$, an \gls{ipm}~\cite{sriperumbudur2012empirical} $d_{\mathcal{F}}$ between distributions $P$ and $Q$ is given by,
+In probability theory, there are two prominent families of metrics, \glspl{ipm}~\cite{muller1997integral} and $f-$divergences~\cite{csiszar1967information}.
+For a family of functions $\mathcal{F}$, an \gls{ipm}~\cite{sriperumbudur2012empirical} is given by,